deploy2zenodo/deploy2zenodo/README.deploy2inveniordm.md

 ## how-to

-There are many possibilities to use `deploy2inveniordm` but in this how-to section we will focus on a few typically use cases.
+There are many possibilities to use `deploy2inveniordm` but in this how-to section we will focus on a few typical use cases.

 ### simple workflow